ig3/srf/README.md

 By default, cards are considered mature when their interval reaches 21 days.
-The scheduling algorithm is still applied and the interval will still gradually increase, up to the maximum interval (config.maxInterval) which, by default, is one year.
+The scheduling algorithm is still applied and the interval will still gradually increase, up to the maximum interval (config.stage3MaxInterval) which, by default, is one year.

 ### Mastered / mastery / M

 Finally, cards reach the interval limit.
 They are mastered.

-By default, the interval limit is 1 year (config.maxInterval).
+By default, the interval limit is 1 year (config.stage3MaxInterval).

 ## Scheduler